fetlang/fetlang/README.md

 # Fetlang
-Fetlang is a typed, procedural, fetish-themed, esoteric language and reference implementation.
+Fetlang is a statically typed, procedural, esoteric programming language and reference implementation.
 It is designed such that source code, at first glance, might look like poorly written erotica.

 This is currently incomplete, but almost usable.
 It is not recommended to use this for production code at this moment.